-Only a very few common bird species were seen, using the hedgerow and plantations and/or the immediate surrounds e.g. Song Thrush, House Sparrow and Dunnock (all UK priority species), Wren, Blackbird, Great/Blue Tit, Blackcap and Wood Pigeon.
+Only a very few common bird species were seen on the site and/or the immediate surrounds e.g. House Sparrow (a UK priority species), Robin and Great/Blue Tit.

 The field appears unsuitable for ground nesting birds (too small).